TengMCing/PhD/Thesis/acknowledgements.pdf.md

 I am also grateful to my PhD cohort, including, but not limited to, Ze-Yu Zhong, Cynthia Huang, Jayani Lakshika, Janith Wanniarachchi, Harriet Mason, Sherry Zhang, and Mitchell O'Hara-Wild, for their insightful conversations on software development and methodology that greatly influenced this thesis.
 I also sincerely thank Catherine Forbes, Kate Saunders, and Michael Lydeamore, whose expert suggestions as panel members proved invaluable during the challenging moments of my PhD journey.

+Last but not least, I would like to thank my family for their support.

 \clearpage\pagenumbering{arabic}\setcounter{page}{0}